 Trust signals above the fold

 Customers need to trust you before they call.
-The first thing they see on your homepage should include: Gas Safe registration number (if applicable), your Google review rating, years of experience, and any trade body memberships (CIPHE, WaterSafe, APHC).
+The first thing they see on your homepage should include: your Gas Safe Register number (if applicable), your Google review rating, years of experience, and any trade body memberships ( CIPHE, WaterSafe, APHC).
 These aren't vanity badges — they are the difference between a visitor calling you or hitting the back button.

 Photo galleries and case studies